anilkunwar/thermomechanics-snagcu2025/README.md

    This data is computed from a TDB file using pycalphad software.
 A webapp (https://enthalpydatafromtdbfile.streamlit.app/) has been constructed to make this computational task easier.

-   (b) computing the specific enthalpy (h) data
+   (b) computation of specific enthalpy of Sn-3.0Ag0.5Cu alloy from the molar enthalpy values

    As h (J/kg) is utilized in the finite element analysis, it is necessary to compute the h-T data.
+   (i) code : specific_enthalpy_from_molar_enthalpy.py
+   (ii) generated data: T_h-SnAgCu.csv (csv format) and T_h-SnAgCu.dat (dat file format)